-Thanks to technology, trading is no longer a preserve for those who work in the stock market or brokerage firms.
+Thanks to the developments in technology, trading is no longer a preserve for those who work in the stock market or brokerage firms.
 Anybody with good internet and some time to spare can make money trading securities.
 Day trading has emerged as one of the most lucrative ways to make money by buying and selling securities within a given day.

-Unfortunately, most people end up losing money due to poor strategies.
-This article looks at the 10 things you should research as a beginner day trader to avoid making the same mistakes.
+Unfortunately, most people end up losing money due to poor strategies and inadequate research.
+This article looks at the 10 things you should research as a beginner day trader to avoid making the same mistakes and minimize errors.

 1. Day Trading Markets

 Before you begin trading, you will have to decide which day trading market is best for you.
 Factors such as accessibility and capital will determine which market is best for you.
 The most popular markets include stocks, crypto, forex, futures, and options.